tverg419/python_algorithms/README.md

 ---

-### February 6, 2022
+### February 7, 2022

-**Problem:** #17 Letter Combinations of a Phone Number **Category:** Matrices, Recursion
+**Problem:** #17 Letter Combinations of a Phone Number **Category:** Recursion, Backtracking

 **Solution**
 - Use a hashmap to store the numbers as keys and list of letters as values
-- Utilize nested loops to iterate over each letter in both values
-- check if the digit has a length
-- will the algorithm interact different when len(digits) == 1
+- Utilize the backtracking algorithm that takes in parameters index(index of the position in digits), s (current string)
-- store the output in a list and append to the list
+    - Base Case: if len(digits) == len(current) append the string to output list
+    - Recursive Case: loop through each letter in the current index and call backtracking while adding the new character to s

 **Notes**
-- can we utilize recursion at all?
+- Utilizes recursion and backtracking
+- This solution will always have a poor time complexity, how can we minimize it?

 ---